justinjiang1212/auto_subreddit_videos/README.md

 ## Version 1.0.0, August 4th, 2020
 Our first version lacks many of the bells and whistles promised above, and there is still much manual work to be done.

-What it can do:
+**What it can do:**
-Produce screenshots of reddit comments (the screenshots have a white background and are not cropped) Produce .mp3 files with audio from a speech engine reading each comment
+Produce screenshots of reddit comments (the screenshots have a white background and are not cropped)<br/>
+Produce .mp3 files with audio from a speech engine reading each comment<br/>

-What it can't do (future versions will have these as features):
+**What it _can't_ do** (future versions will have these as features):
-Crop the screenshot of the comment so that only the comment is visible Turn the background of the comment to dark gray to make the video look better Output a video
+Crop the screenshot of the comment so that only the comment is visible<br/>
+Turn the background of the comment to dark gray to make the video look better<br/>
+Output a video<br/>